Refer a Patient

 We are accepting new referrals.
 Patients who wish to schedule an appointment must have a referral.

 Wait times are approximately 2 months for new patients.
-To reduce waits and improve patient access, we are:
+To reduce waits and improve patient access, we have added new providers and are:

 - Reviewing referrals daily and prioritizing patients who need specialty care most urgently.